davidjenni/6502-emu/README.md

           - prg: Like a bin file, but with a 16 byte header that indicates the load address

   -l, --load-address <LOAD_ADDRESS>
-          Load address (u16) for binary to be loaded to and started with
+          Load address (u16) for binary to be loaded to (inferred for .prg); if no start_addr it is also used as start address

+  -s, --start-address <START_ADDRESS>
+          Start address (u16) for binary to be started with; can be hex address in 0x1234 format

   -h, --help
           Print help (see a summary with '-h')